khoruzhii/Heuristic-Sum-of-Squares/README.md

-# NSOS — Fast basis recovery for SOS verification
+# Fast basis recovery for SOS verification

 Fork of the [Neural Sum-of-Squares](https://arxiv.org/abs/2510.13444) (ICLR 2026) codebase with two lightweight heuristics that recover near-minimal monomial bases without a trained model, achieving comparable basis sizes mostly in under a second.